Companies that Buy Life Insurance Policies

 If you have a term policy and you’re not sure if it’s convertible you can either review your original contract terms for the conversion deadline, or simply call your insurance carrier and ask if your policy is convertible.
 If it is, we can order an illustration.

 Companies that buy existing life insurance policies are now legally required to do so through a life settlement provider.
 The life settlement provider acts as a legal entity that must hold a license in each state that they do business.
 They also represent the investor side in the negotiation process, and may be representing multiple investment groups at once.
 They will typically handle underwriting, offer creation, and negotiations.
 The fund must approve offer amounts, but ultimately the life settlement provider is looking to get a good deal for their investors.
 The life settlement provider is also in charge of contract origination that follows legal due diligence in order to protect both the seller of the policy and the buyer.
 They are protecting the buyer by way of ensuring that the investor will own the policy free and clear without obligation to divorce decrease, bankruptcies, and any other legal entanglements.
-Part of the seller’s duty on the contract is to have the insured, owner, and beneficiary sign off on the contract so that no one is caught by surprise when the policy is sold, and the seller is of sound mind.
+Part of the seller’s duty on the contract is to have the insured, owner, and beneficiary sign off on the contract so that no one is caught by surprise when the policy is sold, and the seller is of sound mind or has a financial power of attorney.

 If a seller wants their case reviewed by companies that buy existing life insurance policies, the best way to get their case in-market and have their best interests represented is by working with a life settlement broker.
 Similar to a real estate broker, a life settlement broker will communicate offers and negotiation points between the seller and the life settlement provider.
 It’s their job to uphold good, trustworthy relationships with investors so that they may continue doing business with a wide variety of investor groups on behalf of their clients.
 The majority of these groups are unable to handle the volume of consumer inquiries on their policies.
 Many contracts do not qualify, and oftentimes people’s expectations are unreasonable.
 The life settlement broker works with clients to determine if their policy qualifies, and takes the time to help them understand the marketplace, what data needs to be collected, and knows where to send your case to get multiple offers.